vanniktech/gradle-maven-publish-plugin/modern-publish-plugin.md

 Pure Gradle configuration: n/a

-Like `java-gradle-plugin` the Kotlin mpp plugin sets up a publication automatically.
+Like `java-gradle-plugin` the Kotlin MPP plugin sets up a publication automatically.
 It also adds source jars automatically.
 This plugin adds an API to add javadoc publishing.
 There still is a `withSourcesJar()` which will add empty source jars to all publications missing one, this can be removed once